 Kitt Littlejohn, Barrister and Mediator

-- Conflicts between land covenants and Unitary Plans
+- Potential conflicts between land covenants and Unitary Plans

-- Case law on modifying or extinguishing covenants
+- Uncertainties and difficulties in modifying or extinguishing land covenants

 Presented by Tina Hwang, Director, Queen City Law